Calming Your Nervous System, Integrating Hands and Eyes (37m, temporarily free)

 If you’d like something supporting your head make sure it’s level, smooth, and no more than you need, so that your head is free to roll effortlessly.

-It’s best to leave your eyes softly closed throughout this lesson.
-When rolling your head you’re often asked to do it “as if to see your hand,” but in fact I intend that every time.
-So, whenever you’re asked to roll your head, imagine your gaze coming to rest on the hand you’re turning toward.
+– It’s best to leave your eyes softly closed, your brow placid, throughout this lesson.
+Even at the end of the lesson, when rolling your head “to see your hand,” your eyes can still be closed.
+Simply imagine your gaze coming to rest on the hand you’re turning toward.

-This lesson is found in Patrons Monthly, our always-growing collection of new lessons (one or more added every month) for Feldenkrais Project Patron-level donors.
+This lesson is found in Patrons Monthly, our collection of lessons for Feldenkrais Project Patron-level donors.

 Members and Patrons.
 Learn more or login: